carpentries-incubator/ml4bio-workshop/setup.md

 ### Troubleshooting
-You must extract the contents of the `ml-bio-workshop-gh-pages.zip` workshop materials file.
+You must extract the contents of the `ml4bio-workshop-gh-pages.zip` workshop materials file.
 Even though you may be able to browse the compressed directory to inspect the files, the software installation will not work until the file is unzipped.

 If you did not add Anaconda to your `PATH` during installation and would like to, follow these instructions for Windows 10: